 So what does this election mean for us?
 As Indigenous Peoples?
 Red Peoples?
 Earth Peoples?
 What does it mean for us as our resistance grows at Standing Rock, against the Back Forty Mine and in every other corner of our occupied homelands?

 But there is also something deeper going on here with the way that now president-elect Donald Trump has come to occupy the position of the new emperor that I want to briefly dissect.
-I think comrade Nick Estes, Lakota historian at the University of New Mexico and co-founder of The Red Nation, hit the nail pretty hard on the head on Facebook Tuesday night, as the early signs of a Trump victory were rolling in, when he said:
+I think comrade Nick Estes, Lakota historian at the University of New Mexico and co-founder of The Red Nation, hit the nail squarely on the head on Facebook Tuesday night, as the early signs of a Trump victory were rolling in, when he said:

 [T]he immense ground swell of national movements for liberation, whether native or black, has drawn the inevitable ire of the settler bent on revenge and retaking what was perceived as ‘lost.’